petzi53/weblog-portfolio/content/post/2017-09-05-using-hugo-academic-theme-with-blogdown-part-2.md

 slug: tutorial-hugo-academic-theme-with-blogdown-part-2
 categories: []
 tags: []
-summary: In part 2 we will create a GitHub repository and link it to our local repository, which we have created in the part 1 of this tutorial.
+summary: In part 2 we will create a GitHub repository and link it to our local repository, which we have created in part 1 of this tutorial.
 ---

 ## Create a Github repository